|Spring Semester (begins January)||Fall Semester (begins August)|

 To be considered for transfer admission, students must submit the following:

-- Your official high school transcript (required unless 24 semester credits or 36 quarter credits of college coursework have been completed at the time of application).
+Your official high school transcript (required unless 24 semester credits or 36 quarter credits of college coursework have been completed at the time of application).
 GED results may be used to fulfill this requirement.
-Note: In order to be considered official, high school and college transcripts must be submitted directly to the Office of Admission from the college or post-secondary institutions you attended.
-Transcripts must be signed by the school official and contain the school seal.
-NDSU does not accept faxed transcripts.
+Note: In order to be considered official, high school transcripts must be submitted directly to the Office of Admission.

 Upon admission to NDSU, students’ transcripts are forwarded to the NDSU Office of Registration and Records for an evaluation of transfer credits.
-You can expect an evaluation approximately 6 to 8 weeks after admission to NDSU.
+You can expect an evaluation approximately 3-4 weeks after admission to NDSU.
 To help in preparation for a transfer, courses that are accepted as NDSU course equivalencies are listed online with other academic information.

 NDSU's admission staff is available to work with you one on one to select classes at your home institution that will transfer to NDSU and to continue with advising as you prepare your NDSU course schedule.
 It is important for you to contact us early in your college career to ensure that your coursework will apply to your degree of study at NDSU.